More than a manipulation of the elements.

 By Emily Yewell Volin

-- First and foremost, realise that most brilliant choreographers did not come by it naturally, they were trained.
+- First and foremost, realize that most brilliant choreographers did not come by it naturally, they were trained.
 Accept this.

 - A choreographer’s job is to make the dancers you are working with look fantastic.
 There are typically three strategies for choosing your cast members.
 You can cast accomplished dancers, novice dancers, or a mixture of technical expertise.
 Regardless, it is important to work with conscientious dancers and to take time to teach your choreography in detail.
 The most expertly crafted work will fall flat if you have not clearly communicated your movement or if you find yourself working with dancers who either cannot or will not respond to direction.
 A cast of dancers who ‘almost’ execute your intended movement and style will undoubtedly deflate the value of your work.
 Be realistic about your cast members’ abilities, choreograph accordingly, and expect clarity.